nachtigal/passover/haggadah.md

 *For those who want to remember, for those who want to take stock, for those who want to be thankful, and for those who want to get to the meal faster.*

+### Authorship

+> This Haggadh was compiled by [Mischa Nachtigal](http://twitter.com/mischa) and [Tina Vaughn](http://www.tinamvaughn.com/) in 2013.
+But we borrowed heavily from some a few sources.

+> This is a condensed version from the adaptation "[A Humaanist Modern Version Haggadah For Passover](http://www.eszter.com/Haggadah.pdf)" by [Eszter Hargittai](http://www.twitter.com/eszter).
+Her text is great, but we wanted to make it shorter and add in some of our favorite quotes.
+She got her version by adapting Machar's ["A HUMANIST HAGGADAH FOR PASSOVER"](http://www.machar.org/wp-content/uploads/2013/01/Machar-Humanistic-Haggadah.pdf) and ["Passover Haggadah for a Secular-Humanist Seder"](http://www.citycongregation.org/celebrations/sample-services/#passover) City Congregation for Humanistic Judaism, New York City.

+> We got some prayers and songs from other places around the web.
+Quotes came via wikiquote or Google.

+> If you see anything wrong, let me know by telling me [on twitter](https://twitter.com/mischa).

 ## Invitation

 **Reader 1**: We have come together this evening for many reasons.
 We are here because Spring is all around, the Earth is reborn, and it is a good time to celebrate with family and friends.